 The MLM2PRO PlayBetter SimStudio Package includes:

-The SimStudio consists of a noise-dampening impact screen, full enclosure with blackout walls, 5’x5′ hitting mat, and landing pad turf that can double as a putting surface.
-We’re impressed with the quality of all of the components.
+The SimStudio consists of a noise-dampening impact screen, full enclosure with blackout walls, 5’x5′ hitting mat, side barrier netting, and landing pad turf that can double as a putting surface.
+The enclosure is available in four sizes, but even the largest size doesn’t exceed the $5K mark which is awesome.

 The MLM2PRO combines Doppler radar with two high-speed cameras.
 The device measures 13 club and ball parameters and can even measure spin directly with the use of included Callaway RPT balls.